ChiuCChan/Performance-Evaluation-of-Random-Access-Methods-for-IoT-over-Satellite/README.md

 # Performance-Evaluation-of-Random-Access-Methods-for-IoT-over-Satellite

-Please cite the code which is part of our accepted publication:
+Please cite the code which is part of our publication:

 Chan, C.C.; Al Homssi, B.; Al-Hourani, A. Performance Evaluation of Random Access Methods for IoT-over-Satellite.
 Remote Sens.
 2022, 14, 4232.